 The section of the North Sea Cycle Route along the UK’s east coast is the longest in any country.
 In Norfolk, a stretch of the route was recently named the Lord Nelson Way after the county’s most famous son.
 It even passes through the village of his birth – Burnham Thorpe.
 Entering Lincolnshire, the route joins the mostly traffic-free Boston to Lincoln cycle route which features a fabulous art trail.
 The breath-taking Yorkshire and Northumberland coastlines offer castles, islands, cliffs and wide beaches all to yourself.
 To the north lies Scotland and the route takes in the country’s capital, Edinburgh, the lively university city of Dundee and Aberdeen, the ‘Granite City’.
-You can even take a ferry to the Shetland Islands.

 Find here the detailed tracks of of EuroVelo 12 - North Sea Cycle Route in the United Kingdom and start planning your next cycling holidays!